AC17dollars/vision-cube/YOLOv8/README.md

 # YOLOv8
-We use Google Colab to train our Cube Detection model.
+We use Google Colab to train the Cube Detection model.
 You can modify the code to train the model locally.

 ## Upload the training code to Google Drive
 Create a directory named "Notebooks".